 To assist students in their problem solving process, Alien Rescue provides a variety of new media enriched cognitive tools, including a database of information on our solar system, a database on the alien characteristics, a database on probe missions carried out by NASA, a probe design tool, mission status tool, a notebook, notebook comparison tool, visual tutorials on various scientific concepts.
 With all these cognitive tools at their fingertips, students can concentrate on solving the problem and teachers can make best use of their time to facilitate the learning process.
 The roles of students and teachers are therefore shifted.
 Students become active seekers of knowledge, while the teacher becomes the "guide on the side," helping students find the information and learn the skills they need to solve the problem.

-Research Studies on Alien Rescue
+Research Studies Using Alien Rescue as a Context

 Liu, M., Rosenblum, J., Horton, L., & Kang, J. (2014).
 Designing Science Learning with Game-Based Approaches.Computers in the School, 31(1/2), 84-102.
 DOI:10.1080/07380569.2014.879776

 Liu, M., Horton, L., Kang, J., Kimmons, R. and Lee, J. (2013).
 Using a Ludic Simulation to Make Learning of Middle School Space Science Fun.
 The International Journal of Gaming and Computer-Mediated Simulations, 5(1).
 66-86.
 DOI: 10.4018/jgcms.2013010105, 5(1).
 66-86.
 DOI: 10.4018/jgcms.2013010105

 Kimmons, R., Liu, M., Kang, J. & Santana, L. (2011-2012).
 Attitude, Achievement, and Gender in a Middle School Science-based Ludic Simulation for Learning.
 Journal of Educational Technology Systems, 40(4), 341-370.